abiee/links-tree/README.md

     $ bower install
     $ gulp serve

+Open your browser and use the url http://localhost:9000/ to see the project working.
 Do not forget to install globally gulp and bower if not installed yet.

 Testing
 ---------